 A Team Effort🔗

-WWT is a .NET Foundation project brought to you by the American Astronomical Society (AAS).
-Work on WWT has been supported by those organizations, the National Science Foundation, the Gordon and Betty Moore Foundation, and Microsoft.
+WorldWide Telescope is a fiscally sponsored project of NumFOCUS, a nonprofit dedicated to supporting the open-source scientific computing community.
+Work on WWT has been supported the American Astronomical Society (AAS), the .NET Foundation, the National Science Foundation, the Gordon and Betty Moore Foundation, and Microsoft.
 For more information see our Acknowledgments.

 If you’d like to get involved, connect with the WWT community and introduce yourself!
 You can also sign up for the WWT newsletter and follow us on Twitter, YouTube, or Facebook.